Salomons - CCCU

 Qualifications:

-Those with a 2:2 require a Masters level qualification with an average score above 65%
+We accept applications from those with an undergraduate degree awarded a 2.2 and above.
+Those with a 2:2 undergraduate degree require a Masters level qualification with an average score of at least 65%, or awarded a Merit/Distinction.

 Experience:

-Minimum of 12 months clinical experience (or equivalent part-time)
+Minimum of 12 months of clinically relevant experience (or equivalent part-time)

 Residence: